vanillaSlice/blog/content/post/keep-those-prs-small.md

 ### Faster reviews

-// TODO: flesh this section out.

-This goes without saying.

-Small PRs are easier to digest.
+Small PRs are easier to digest (assuming you aren't writing obscure one-liners).
 There's no bouncing around files, scrolling for an eternity between a class and its test class.
 You don't need to hold what seems like the entire codebase in your short-term memory.

-If a reviewer understands a) what your PR should be doing and b) what your PR is actually doing then they can offer more constructive criticism.
+If a reviewer understands:

+1. what your PR should be doing
+2. what your PR is actually doing i.e. they fully understand each line of code

+then they are also in a much better position to offer more constructive criticism.

 Small PRs aren't just more digestible for the reviewer but also for yourself.
 How many times have you created a big pull request, read over it and thought, "what the hell am I even doing here?".